 Henry IV and the Towns: The Pursuit of Legitimacy in French Urban Society, 1589-1610 by S. Annette Finley-Croswhite.
 By reopening the lines of communication between the crown and the towns, Henry IV strengthened the French monarchy.

 The First Bourbon: Henry IV, King of France and Navarre by Desmond Seward.
-Biography.
-Out of print, but sometimes available from Alibris.
+Biography of a hard-fighting, hard swearing king who rebuilt France, fought over 200 battles, and had 60 recorded mistresses.

 Queen Jeanne and the Promised Land by David Bryson.
 Jeanne d'Albret, queen of Navarre, was the mother of King Henry IV.